Progressive Conservative Party of Manitoba

+History

 Origins and early years

-The origins of the party lie at the end of the nineteenth century.
-Party politics were weak in Manitoba for several years after it entered Canadian confederation in 1870.
+The origins of the party lie at the end of the 19th century.
+Party politics were weak in Manitoba for several years after it entered Canadian Confederation in 1870.
 The system of government was essentially one of non-partisan democracy, though some leading figures such as Marc-Amable Girard were identified with the Conservatives at the federal level.

-The government was a balance of ethnic, religious and linguistic communities, and party affiliation was at best a secondary concern.
+Public representation was mostly a matter of communal loyalties—ethnic, religious, and linguistic—and party affiliation was at best a secondary concern.